helidon-io/helidon/docs/modules/metrics/metrics.md

   entries in order.
 A given request matches an entry if its path matches the path pattern and its HTTP method is in the `methods` list.
 If there is no `methods` list for an entry, all HTTP methods match the entry.
+- Method names configured in path entries are matched exactly.
 - If a request matches an entry, the entry’s `enabled` setting determines if the request should be measured.
 - If a request matches multiple entries, the first match wins.